ssbsukirat/medicine/Endocrinology/Thyroid/Thyroid Gland Physiology and Testing.md

 Here are notes from the provided chapter, structured as requested:

 # MARROW
-- 1st endocrine gland to be formed - at 3-4weeks -- hormone at 11weeks
+- 1st endocrine gland to be formed - at 3-4weeks -- hormone at 11weeks (Tg at 29days)
 - endodermal derivative
 - floor of primitive pharynx
 - migrates along the **thyroglossal duct** (remnant is foramen caecum) , explaining rare **ectopic lingual thyroid** or **thyroglossal duct cysts**. (mc site is subhyoid)
 - structural and function unit is **follicles**
-- parafollicular cells -
+- parafollicular cells (from ultimobranchial body -- partly neuroendocrine cells and partly 5th pharyngeal pouch)- CALCITONIN
+- TTF-1 , TTF-2 , PAX-8 --> defect --> congenital hypothyroid
+	- TTF-1 --> choreoathetosis + hypothyroid
+	- TTF-2 --> hypothyroid + choanal atresia and spiky hair
+	- PAX-8 --> thyroid dysgenesis , unilateral renal agenesis
+- HORMONE SYNTHESIS
+	-

 ## ANATOMY AND DEVELOPMENT